ntoll/ntoll.github.io/posts/heraclitus.md

 was considered by
 [Apollodorus](https://en.wikipedia.org/wiki/Apollodorus_of_Athens) to have
 been the [69th Olympiad](https://en.wikipedia.org/wiki/Olympiad) (504–501 BC),
-and he probably died approximately thirty years later.
+and he probably died approximately twenty years later.
 He wrote a single philosophical work, well known in antiquity but now lost, that may have been titled "On Nature", a copy of which he placed as a [votive deposit](https://en.wikipedia.org/wiki/Votive_offering) in the